 The Impact of Trade Credit Provision on Retail Inventory: An Empirical Investigation Using Synthetic Controls

-Keywords: OM-Finance Interface, Trade Credit, Inventory, Synthetic Controls
+Keywords: OM-Finance Interface, Trade Credit, Inventory, Empirical OM, Synthetic Controls

 Suggested Citation: Suggested Citation